drone/proposal/design/01-aws-runner.md

 ## Background

-There is already the autoscaler to provision runners in AWS, but there is no way to provision EC2 instances.
+There is already the autoscaler to provision drone runners in AWS, but there is no way to provision EC2 instances.
+The autoscaler is solid, but there are a number of customer requirements that are specific to that customer.
+This is an attempt to provide something more configurable by the customer.

 ## Proposal